cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 }
 ```

 This response confirms that the computation has completed and that results are available.
-The last entry contains a `bytes32` value that corresponds to the result contents.
+The last entry contains a `bytes` value that corresponds to the result contents.
 We can inspect it by using a `web3` utility method to interpret those bytes as a string:

 ```
 truffle(development)> res = await hw.getResult(0)